 For his gallantry in action in the Vosges, Nakahara was awarded the Silver Star.
 The citation stated in part:

 When the company to which Nakahara was attached as aid man attacked the enemy, it received instant concentrated small arms, bazooka, rifle, and grenade fire.
 Two men were seriously wounded and lay exposed to the enemy.
 Although Nakahara was wounded in the hand by a shell fragment, he refused to go back to the aid station, and started to aid the two casualties in full view of the foe, who fired at him regardless of his Red Cross brassard.
 He proceeded to carry the two men to safety.
 He administered first aid and effected the evacuation of the casualties to an aid station.
 Nakahara’s courage and devotion to duty, which saved the wounded men from possible loss of their lives, reflect great credit on him and the best traditions of the armed forces.

 Following the Vosges and his time convalescing in the hospital, Nakahara joined the 442nd for participation in the Rhineland-Maritime Alps Campaign in Southern France.
 They were in the area of Nice, Menton, and Sospel beginning on November 21, 1944.
 The mission was to protect the east flank of the 6th Army Group and guard against an improbable, although possible, enemy breakthrough down the southern coast of France.
 If the Germans had attacked in sufficient strength, there was nothing to stop them between the border and Marseilles, except the 442nd Regimental Combat Team.

-Below: Nakahara in the Maritime Alps, 1944
+Below and left: Nakahara in the Maritime Alps, 1944

 To reach his unit high in the mountains, he recalled that he: